Edison Park (Chicago park)

 Edison Park is a park located in Edison Park community in Chicago, Illinois.

 The park became part of the Chicago Park District in 1936.
 Edison Park's historic fieldhouse was built in 1907 as a public school.
 The fieldhouse was designed by Solon Spencer Beman in the Arts and Crafts style.
 A branch of the Chicago Public Library operated out of the fieldhouse from 1937 to 1960, and the building has also served as a community center.

 The park contains hawthorn trees planted in the 1930s as well as a historic flagpole.
 In addition, the park contains a playground added in 1988, and a boulder honoring Thomas Edison dedicated in 1979.
 The park was added to the National Register of Historic Places on September 21, 2007.

+Community use

+The fieldhouse serves as a neighborhood community and cultural-arts center.
+It hosts art classes and children’s programs, as well as activities for older residents.
+The Northwest Society of Model Railroaders also maintains a public model-train display in the building.